-Targeted academic support (for example, tutoring, one-to-one support,
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)

-Budgeted cost: £108045
+Budgeted cost: £108,455

-Activity Evidence that supports this approach Challenge number(s) addressed Targeted SEND support in Marina and Nursery Additional support for children requiring intervention (1:1 and small group support) led by skilled TAs Cullen, M.A, Lindsay, G., Hastings, R., Denne, L., Stanford, C., Beqiraq, L., Elahi, F., Gemegah, E., Hayden, N., Kander, I., Lykomitrou F., Zander, J. (2020).
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted SEND support in Marina and Nursery Additional support for children requiring intervention (1:1 and small group support) led by skilled TAs Targeted SEND support for children with complex needs, allowing them to access the curriculum, led by skilled TAs running small groups and 1:2 activities.
+Cullen, M.A, Lindsay, G., Hastings, R., Denne, L., Stanford, C., Beqiraq, L., Elahi, F., Gemegah, E., Hayden, N., Kander, I., Lykomitrou F., Zander, J. (2020).
 Special Educational Needs in Mainstream Schools: Evidence Review.
 London: Education Endowment Foundation.
-The report is available from: 15
+The report is available from: EEF_SEND_Evidence_Review.pdf (d2tic4wvo1iusb.cloudfront.net) 15 Third space learning maths intervention.
+This activity has been reassigned to more 1:6 tuition.
+Evidence from Education Endowment Foundation - Teaching and Learning Toolkit: - Individualised instruction = + 4 Months - One-toone tuition = +5 months - Metacognition & selfregulation = +7 Months - Small group tuition = +4 Months - Teaching assistant supervision = +4 Months 1

-EEF SEND Evidence Review.pdf (d2tic4wvo1iusb.cloudfront.net) Third space learning maths intervention.
-Evidence from Education Endowment Foundation - Teaching and Learning Toolkit: - Individualised instruction = + 4 Months - One-to- one tuition = +5 months - Metacognition & self- regulation = +7 Months - Small group tuition = +4 Months - Teaching assistant supervision = +4 Months 1 Additional speech and language support and intervention.
+Additional speech and language support and intervention.
+Additional speech and language support and intervention.
 Evidence from Education Endowment Foundation - Teaching and Learning Toolkit On average, individualised instruction approaches have an impact of 4 months' additional progress.
-125 Weak Language and Communication skills.
-In KS1 and KS2, children are unlikely to use talk to connect ideas and explain what is happening coherently 1-3 small group tuition provided by school staff through recovery premium funding.
+Weak Language and Communication skills.
+In KS1 and KS2, children are unlikely to use talk to connect ideas and explain what is happening coherently 125 1-3 small group tuition provided by school staff through recovery premium funding.
+1-6 small group tuition provided by school staff through recovery premium funding.
 Evidence from Education Endowment Foundation - Teaching and Learning Toolkit 1.
 Small group tuition has an average impact of four months' additional progress over the course of a year.
-1 5 2.
-Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
+2. Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
 Diagnostic assessment can be used to assess the best way to target support.
 3. One to one tuition and small group tuition are both effective interventions.
 However, the cost effectiveness of teaching in small groups indicates that greater use of this approach may be worthwhile.
-Providing training to the staff that deliver small group support is likely to increase impact.
+4. Providing training to the staff that deliver small group support is likely to increase impact.
 5. Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy.
-Delivery of SAL booster sessions - Nuffield Early Language Intervention (NELI) to improve listening, narrative and vocabulary skills.
-(Reception) The Nuffield Early Language Intervention (NELI) has been found to improve children's language and early literacy skills.
+15 Delivery of SAL booster sessions - Nuffield Early Language Intervention (NELI) to improve listening, narrative and vocabulary skills.
+(Reception) Delivery of Wellcomm sessions to support pupils with speech, language, communications and interaction.
+The Nuffield Early Language Intervention (NELI) has been found to improve children's language and early literacy skills.
 The programme involves a trained teaching assistant providing short small-group and individual teaching sessions to around 3-6 pupils for 20-weeks.
 Robust evaluations found NELI children made on average 3 months of additional progress in language.
-12 Class Attainment & Progress meetings EEF implementation requires ongoing evaluation and adjustments according to impact of interventions.
-1 5 Mathletics (subscription cost) Helps educators track student progress, provides powerful data-driven reports, help teachers track student progress.
-Provides insight into how to support classrooms or individual learners.
-1
+12 Class Attainment & Progress meetings Class Attainment & EEF implementation requires ongoing evaluation and adjustments according to impact of interventions.
+1 5 Progress meetings Mathletics (subscription Helps educators track student progress, 1 cost) provides powerful data-driven reports,